 - OpenVPN and IPsec have different CPU loads.
 If you expect many concurrent connections, ensure your EdgeRouter model has enough CPU headroom and RAM.

 With a solid plan, you’ll avoid rework and can move smoothly into configuration.
-Turbo vpn edge extension
+How to disable vpn in microsoft edge and manage built-in vpn features, extensions, and system settings 2026

 How to set up OpenVPN on EdgeRouter step-by-step